-Exercises are conducted annually, simulating different scenarios to test our BCPs and crisis management protocol.
+Exercises are conducted annually, simulating different scenarios to test BCPs and crisis management protocol.
 These scenarios include technology issues affecting essential banking services at the Head Office, natural disasters with wide geographical impact, safety-at-risk incidents (e.g. terrorism) and other events leading to significant business disruption.
-The effectiveness of these exercises, as well as the Head Office's business continuity readiness, our alignment to regulatory guidelines and our disclosure of residual risks, are communicated and verified with the BRMC on an annual basis.
+The effectiveness of these exercises, as well as the Head Office's business continuity readiness, our alignment to regulatory guidelines and our disclosure of residual risks, are communicated and attested by senior management to the BRMC on an annual basis.

 To mitigate losses from specific unexpected and significant event risks, the Head Office purchases group-wide insurance policies - under the Group Insurance Programme - from third-party insurers.
-The Head Office has acquired insurance policies relating to crime and professional indemnity; director and officer liability; property damage and business interruption; general liability; and terrorism.
+The Head Office has acquired insurance policies relating to crime and professional indemnity; directors and officers liability, cyber property damage and business interruption, general liability, and terrorism.

-• Processes, systems and reports
+· Processes, systems and reports